Jack in the Box Franchisees argue with Franchisor

 But on Oct.
-8, Jack in the Box asked the property owners to transfer their lease agreements from Jack in the Box Inc. into a newly formed subsidiary, Jack in the Box Properties LLC, according to a letter obtained by the franchisee group.
+8, Jack in the Box asked property owners to transfer their lease agreements from Jack in the Box Inc. into a newly formed subsidiary, Jack in the Box Properties LLC, according to a letter obtained by the franchisee group.

 In their complaint, the franchisee group said Jack in the Box gave landlords the option to re-assign their leases to the new subsidiary.
-However, if the property owners opt-out, they were warned “that there may be no assets or revenues to pay their rents,” the association said, citing the Oct.
+However, if the property owners opt-out, they were warned “there may be no assets or revenues to pay their rents,” the association said, citing the Oct.
 8 letter.